mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 The plan we practiced was...
   - bootstrap a new environment (using spare credentials if necessary)
   - spin up the summit stack
-  - ssh to `postgresql/0` and drop the db  (Note: bug in postgresql charm... it should accept a config parameter of a storage url, S3 in this case, to slurp the db backups from)
+  - ssh to the new `postgresql/0` and drop the db  (Note: this is a bug in postgresql charm... it should accept a config parameter of a storage url, S3 in this case, to slurp the db backups from)
+  - restore from offsite backups... something along the lines of

+    cat summit-$timestamp.dump.bz2 | juju ssh -e failover postgresql/0 'bunzip2 -c | su - postgres pgsql summit'

-In practice, that would've taken around 10-15minutes to recover once we started acting.
+In practice, that took about 10-15minutes to recover once we started acting.
 Given the additional delay between notification and action, that could spell an hour or two of outtage.
 That's not so great.
 Juju makes other failover scenarios cheaper and easier to implement than they used to be, so why